How to Use Your Biases to Be Better Financially Prepared

 Remind yourself of how you feel now by changing the name of your bank account to the Pandemic Fund.
 Do a monthly money check-in with yourself.

-Living during a pandemic is often about surviving from one day to the next, but taking steps to set up your future is essential as well.
+Living during a pandemic is often about surviving from one day to the next, but taking steps towards future financial goals is essential as well.
 Create a system for yourself, and make it much less likely that you ever have to feel this way again in the future.
 Use the way you’re feeling today to start a system of saving and automate it for when the feeling fades.

 You’ll most likely never be exactly the same, just as my grandmother wasn’t after WWII.
 She saved and stocked up in a way I never did.